dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
-`func process() -> {x:int, y:int} ... { ...return {x:=12, y:=91} }`
+`x,y := getTuple()` you can use this notation to capture a tuple output from a function `func process() -> {x:int, y:int} ... { ...return {x:=12, y:=91} }`
 - `func process(x:int)->int`
 - All functions return something.
 If they don't, compiler will set their return type to `nothing`.